larkintuckerllc/k8s-cka-tutorial/README.md

 ## Script

 First a disclaimer...
-These videos were made as part of my prepration for the CKA certification exam.
+These videos were made as part of my preparation for the CKA certification exam.

 The material is organizied around the official curriculum: